irmen/prog8/docs/source/programming.rst

 Otherwise the compiler will issue a warning about discarding a result value.

 Deeply nested function calls can be rewritten as a chain using the *pipe operator* ``|>`` as long as they are unary functions (taking a single argument).
+Various possibilities of using this operator are explained in the syntax reference for this operator.

 .. note::
     **Order of evaluation:**

-    The order of evaluation of arguments is *unspecified* and should not be relied upon.
+    The order of evaluation of arguments to a single function call is *unspecified* and should not be relied upon.
     There is no guarantee of a left-to-right or right-to-left evaluation of the call arguments.

 .. caution::